kscholty/SmartShuntINA226/README.md

 1) A web interface for human users.
 It allows setting the main parameters of the system and displays the current status of the system
 2) A modbus interface that is based on a PZEM017 energy meter but enhances it with the values mentioned above
 3) Victron VE.direct Text and Hex protocols in order to function as a Battery Monitor.
-The Hex protocol is only implemnented as far as it's required for startup.
-Also some fields of the Text protocol are not yet filled correctly.
+The Hex protocol is only implemented as far as it's required for startup.
+Furthermore, some fields of the Text protocol are not yet filled correctly.

 ## Building the code yourself
 The Software has been created using platformio and the Arduino environment.
 In order to build it you als need some libraries.